 What Causes PUPPS?

-Research hasn’t discovered what causes PUPPS but it only occurs to women during their first pregnancy, and generally when they are carrying multiples.
+Research hasn’t discovered what causes PUPPS but it commonly occurs to women during their first pregnancy, and generally when they are carrying multiples.
 The link to multiples pregnancy has led researchers to believe it could be an inflammatory response to rapid abdominal wall stretching.

 Around 70% of PUPPS occurs in women having boys, and some research is looking at the possibility that male DNA acts as a skin irritant.
 However, because 30% of cases are in women who give birth to girls, this cannot be the only cause.

 Other studies are looking at the possible link between PUPPS and obesity in pregnancy, Rh-positive blood types and genetic factors.

 PUPPS is not linked with any other pregnancy complication, such as gestational diabetes, hormone imbalances, fetal abnormalities, hypertension or preeclampsia.

 Can PUPPS Be Prevented?